 Auction Theory (Winter 2022/23)In the module we explore quantitative and mathematical methods of economic theory.
 We develop a framework to analyse and design transparent and competitive mechanisms for allocating goods, services, or resources.
 Such a framework can help designing fair and efficient mechanisms for resource allocation and conservation.
 While we concentrate on the theoretical properties of these mechanisms, understanding these properties is necessary to understand environmental markets and trading, e.g. emissions trading systems or renewable energy certificate markets.
 The mechanisms could be used to encourage renewable energy deployment, to contribute to sustainable energy transitions, to manage resources in a sustainable way and to ensure fair access to resources.

-- Audience: The lecture is primarily targeted at graduate and at advanced Master students.
+- The lecture is targeted at advanced Master students.

 - Cassidy R., 1967.
 Auctions and Auctioneering, Berkeley: University of California press.

 - Kagel, J. H., 1995.
 Auctions: A Survey of Experimental Research, in The Handbook of Experimental Economics, J. H. Kagel and A. E. Roth (eds).
 Princeton: Princeton University Press.

 - Kagel, J. H. and D. Levin, 2002.
 Bidding in Common Value Auctions: A Survey of Experimental Research, in Common-Value Auctions and the Winner's Curse, Princeton University Press.

 - Klemperer P., (Ed.), 2000.
 The Economic Theory of Auctions, Edward Elgar Publishing.

 - Klemperer, P., 1999.
 Auction Theory: A guide to the Literature, Journal of Economic Surveys, 13: 227-260.
 CEPR